-Ayer is a believer and was instrumental in LaBeouf’s discovery and what he deemed a “surrender of control.”
+Ayer is a believer and was instrumental in LaBeouf’s discovery along with what he deemed a “surrender of control.”
 What a turn of events for the actor who claimed he hates fame, and walked the red carpet in Berlin with a paper bag over his head with cutouts for his eyes.
 Scribbled in black marker on the bag was “I am not famous anymore.”

-He later came out to apologize for his behavior admitting his mother called him saying ‘he was embarrassing her.’
+He later came out to apologize for his behavior admitting his mother called him saying he was "embarrassing her."

 Was this just a publicity stunt, or just a fleeting moment for LaBeouf?
 He told the publication he discovered the Lord, it is real to him.
 They were not just pretty words.

 “I found God doing “Fury.”
 I became a Christian man, and not in a f****bull**** way—in a very real way.
 I could have just said the prayers that were on the page.
 But it was a real thing that really saved me.
 And you can't identify unless you're really going through it.
 It's a full-blown exchange of heart, a surrender of control.”